 They move like a well-oiled machine.
 Fred Appelbaum deftly sautés dinner's main course while his wife chops a flurry of crisp vegetables for a salad.
-This ritual they share — a meal for two, intimate conversation over a glass of wine — is a much-anticipated reward at the end of Appelbaum's long days as head of the Hutchinson Center's Clinical Research Division and its treatment arm, the Seattle Cancer Care Alliance.
+This ritual they share — a meal for two, intimate conversation over a glass of wine — is a much-anticipated reward at the end of Appelbaum's long days as executive vice president and deputy director of Fred Hutch.

 Decades of working with cancer patients teaches you to savor everyday pleasures like the teasing notes of coriander and cumin in a simmering pot of curry or getting to hug your child, Appelbaum said.
 And it fortifies his resolve to keep moving cancer care forward.
 He's determined to improve screening, enhance treatment and stop cancer from returning.

 As a medical student in the early 1970s, Appelbaum happened upon Dr. E. Donnall Thomas' initial description of bone-marrow transplantation in a medical journal.
 The pioneering technique eventually earned Thomas the Nobel Prize and transformed leukemia and related cancers, once thought incurable, into highly treatable diseases with survival rates as high as 90 percent.